 3D scanners can get really expensive.
-We’d know, we tested and researched them all to create our ranking of the best 3D scanners as a complete buyer’s guide.
+We’d know – we’ve tested and researched them in creating our ranking of the best 3D scanners .
 However, if you’re willing to be a little more thrifty you can save a lot of money building your own DIY 3D scanner — and have a cheap 3D scanner you can feel proud of building yourself!

 - Price-performance ratio: for the price, how good are scans?

 - Accessibility: you may be able to print most of the 3D scanner, but are the rest of the parts easy to buy?

 - Ease of assembly and use: quick and easy builds are always better.
 The best 3D scanner projects can be built by anyone, newbie or expert.